ebridge2/10sr_ai_assisted_coding/_sources/coverpage.md

 If you'd like to develop and build the existing draft of our ten simple rules paper, you should:

-+ Have an up-to-date (Python 3.9+) version of python installed on your local machine,
 + Clone the repository locally,
++ Optionally, set up a local virtual environment (e.g., with `virtualenv`) for the book,
-+ Install jupyter-book locally, with requisite dependencies: `pip install `
++ Install the dependencies: `pip install jupyter-book sphinx-proof sphinx-togglebutton`,
++ Run `jupyter-book build paper/`.

+A fully rendered version of the book will be built in `paper/_build/html/index.html`.